adib-11/EcoPantry/README.md

 - **Protected Routes** - Unauthorized users redirected to login
 - **Type Safety** - TypeScript for compile-time error checking
 - **Environment Variables** - Sensitive data not in source code

+### Shared Database Note

+The project includes a `.env.example` file with credentials to a shared Supabase instance.
+This is safe because:
+- The **anon key** is designed to be public (it's used in client-side code)
+- **Row Level Security** ensures users can only access their own data
+- Each user's data is isolated by their authentication session
+- The database password is NOT exposed (only the anon key)

+For production deployments, you should create your own Supabase instance.

 ## 🎨 Key Features